HeyPuter/puter/notes.md

   was already confirmed since the time the link was sent, we need to display an error message to the user.

+### Find places where (on backend) email change process is triggered

+Right now there are two handlers:
+- `/user-protected/change-email` (UserProtectedEndpointsService)
+  - Invokes the process (sends confirmation email)
+- `/change_email/confirm` (PuterAPIService)
+  - Endpoint that the email link points to